How much do you cost? Will it help if I tell you that I’m on a budget or I have a small wedding?

 How do you handle Pinterest?
 What if I want to show you a list of photos I want to recreate?

-Melissa loves Pinterest – for me it’s one of the few things social media-wise I just haven’t had time to delve into.
-Our take on it is while we don’t mind seeing what you like, and what’s important to you – we want you to have unique images.
-We don’t want to directly copy other photographers, or even ourselves.
-You’re worth having a new take on your photos, and we’d like to provide you something that’s distinctly you.
+Pinterest is the grey line between inspiration and replication.
+We are not replicators.
+Our take on it is while we it’s important to us that we know what you like, and what’s important to you – we want you to have unique images.
+We will not directly copy other photographers, and we make an effort when possible to not even copy ourselves.
+You’re worth having unique photos, and we’d like to provide you something that’s distinctly you.

 Are all of these photographs on the website from you?